RayWP/C-Flexible-Table/readme.md

     int column_width;
 }TableAttribute;
 ```
 Use StringContent / StringContent[] to pass your data to the table.
-Example is shown in ExampleUsage
+Example is shown in ExampleUsage <br />
-TableAttribute is only used as constant datatype to set the table attribute shown above
+TableAttribute is only used as constant datatype to set the table attribute shown above <br />

 ### Constant/Default variable:
 ```c